The Magic Window By Peter Dykes, Photograph by Mike Clarke

 Picture used with kind permission of

-Michael Clarke
+Michael clarke

 Even before I started at Upper Thomas Street Infants School, dad would come home from Blackmore's, the factory in Park Road where he made springs for the export market, have his lunch and on most days, take me for a walk.
-We would cross Victoria Road in to the middle section of Vicarage Road and after a brief visit to one of my uncles who lived along there, we'd walk to the end of the street and turn right down Sycamore Road.
-As we rounded the corner however, he would pause very briefly to knock on a boarded-up window, which immediately flew up for no more than a couple of seconds, before slamming down again.
-Then it was down Sycamore Road, right along Pugh Road, right again up Victoria Road and after crossing over, we'd complete the circle by turning left at Stoke's Stores, to return to our house in the shadow of Ansells' brewery.
+We would cross Victoria Road in to the middle section of Vicarage Road and after a brief visit to one of my uncles who lived along there, we'd walk to the end of the street and turn right down Sycamore Road. as we rounded the corner however, he would pause very briefly to knock on a boarded-up window, which immediately flew up for no more than a couple of seconds, before slamming down again.
+Then it was down Sycamore Road, right along Pugh Road, right again up Victoria Road and after crossing over, we'd complete the circle by turning left at Stoke's Stores, to return to our house in the shadow of ansells' brewery.

-Occasionally, I'd do the same walk with him when he got home from work, but in reverse.
-As we came up Sycamore Road and turned left in to Vicarage Road, he would repeat the ritual with the window.
+Occasionally, I'd do the same walk with him when he got home from work, but in reverse. as we came up Sycamore Road and turned left in to Vicarage Road, he would repeat the ritual with the window.
 Then we would call in at uncle Jim's for a cup of thick brown tea or, if I was lucky, some of my aunt Olive's home-made ginger beer.

 I badgered dad about the window many times, but he'd always say the same thing.
 "It's a magic window our kid," he'd explain.
 "When you knock on it, it goes up and then it comes down again and it's my job to make sure it always works."
 I tried knocking on it on several occasions, backed up by my mates of course.
 I think I was hoping that eventually I would inherit this mystical task from him, but it never went up and down for me.
-Whenever I broached the subject with him, he'd always hoist a sly smile and say, "Ah, you have to know the secret knock, it don't just go up and down for anybody y' know."
+Whenever I broached the subject with him, he'd always hoist a sly smile and say, "ah, you have to know the secret knock, it don't just go up and down for anybody y' know."

 I didn't learn the truth about the window until around 1962.
 By then we no longer took our daily walks, dad was working at a hotel in town and I was going to a local grammar school.
-My grandmother had just returned from her daily visit to the betting shop, via the Queen's Arms of course, which stood on the corner of Park Road, opposite Buchans the chemist's.
+My grandmother had just returned from her daily visit to the betting shop, via the Queen's arms of course, which stood on the corner of Park Road, opposite Buchans the chemist's.
 I remember her saying to him, "It still don't feel right y' know, going in to that place to lay a bet."
 To which he replied, "Yes, but at least it's legal.
 No more farting about down Sycamore Road eh?"

 Then it dawned on me, the magic window was in fact an illegal bookies.
 In those days prior to 1960, it was illegal to put a bet on a horse unless you were on a racecourse.
 When I asked him about it, he explained that he'd take bets from his workmates and anyone else he trusted and put them on in Sycamore Road.
 Having given the secret knock, he would discreetly throw a small bag of betting slips and money through the window in the short time it was open.
 The evening strolls were, of course, to collect any winnings.
 He also told me many years later that he and my uncle Walter, who lived in Vicarage Road for a time, had been doing it since the war.
 He smiled in happy reminisence as he recounted the many times he and his brother-in-law had been chased by the police, only to escape by dodging down alleyways and leaping over garden fences.

-There was one mystery about the magic window he never explained to me though and that was why he did it.
-As far as I'm aware, he never gambled.
+There was one mystery about the magic window he never explained to me though and that was why he did it. as far as I'm aware, he never gambled.

-Vicarage Rd Aston.
+Vicarage Rd aston.
 I used to live in Vicarage Rd during the war years our house was a two up and two down with a small yard.
 No modern cons, outside loo with a tin bath that hung on the wall out side.
-When there was an air raid off we would go into our Anderson shelter but mom had to get her biscuit tin first as that held all the insurance papers and birth certificates etc etc. The lady next door to us a Mrs. Hunter would not go into the shelter she had one of those large iron tables that she would hide under, how on earth they got it into her house I will never no as it weighed a ton.
+When there was an air raid off we would go into our anderson shelter but mom had to get her biscuit tin first as that held all the insurance papers and birth certificates etc etc. The lady next door to us a Mrs. Hunter would not go into the shelter she had one of those large iron tables that she would hide under, how on earth they got it into her house I will never no as it weighed a ton.

 One day when I was playing in the road with my friend Lillian Roberts a German air craft came over us and started to shoot all up the road, my mom grabbed me and threw me up the entry than got hold of Lillian and did the same with her, then she put her self over the two of us to protect us.
 The only good thing during the war was every one pulled together and helped out any one that was in trouble, not like to day when people just look after number one.
 One day that I will never forget is the day we had the street party when the war was over.
 What a day that was.

 Then next came all the service people coming home to their familys, seeing a note on this site from Mel Gun about her grandparents the Baileys.
 I remember them well as the family made a large sign with the words Welcome Home Bill Bailey and they struck it to the wall so every one could see it.
-I have an old photo of Mel's uncle Ron it was taken when he was in the R.A.F. in Germany.
+I have an old photo of Mel's uncle Ron it was taken when he was in the R.a.F. in Germany.

 Return to top >>